 Kindergarden compensated parents who do not use emergency childcare for the portion above the maximum hourly rate.

-Naturally, we follow the developments concerning the corona virus very closely.
+We keep on following the developments concerning the corona virus.
 And we will continue to follow the advice and guidelines from our public health service (GGD), the government and National Institute for Public Health and Environment (RIVM).
-However, we imagine you may still have some questions.

 The most important and most up to date source of information is the RIVM website.
 On the government website you can also find ‘Frequently asked questions from parents about corona virus and day care.’